I heard you are a charter school- what’s that? Is that a public school?

 Yes, we are free, public high school that is open to anyone.
 The only difference between a charter school and a traditional ‘district’ public school is that we accept students that apply to come here.
 By contrast, a traditional district school accepts students that live within it’s geographic area.
 However, any student may apply to ARISE – even if they don’t live in Oakland.

 Are you a continuation school?

 Many things!
-We offer a very unique set of instruction that gives first generation college students the tools to think critically, analyze their social conditions, and be ready for college.
-Our instructional model provides a personalized and supportive environment and requires students to rigorously demonstrate subject mastery through performance based assessment.
-See our about ARISE page for more info.
+We offer rigorous culturally relevant instruction that gives first generation college students the tools to think critically, analyze their social conditions, and be ready for college.
+Our instructional model provides a personalized and supportive environment and requires students to demonstrate subject mastery through performance based assessment.
+See our about ARISE page for more information.

 I don’t understand your grading system.
 What’s a “Meets”?

 Our grading system is different than what most people are familiar with.
 We require students to demonstrate mastery of a subject.
 To do that we use a system of Learning Targets.
 Students are scored on a 4 level scale for each of those learning targets.
 The levels are: 1.)
 Beginning to develop 2.)
 Approaching Expectations 3.)
 Meets Expectations 4.)
 Exceed Expectations.
 In order to ‘pass’ a learning target, a students must get a Meets Expectations or Exceeds Expectations (3 or 4).

 We give letter grades at the end of every course so that students can apply to college with a transcript that the college will understand.
 To calculate the final grade, we figure out the average percentage of Learning Targets that a student has met or exceed throughout the year.
 If a student has met 100-85% of Learning Targets, they receive an “A,” if they have met 70%-85%, they receive a “B.” We do not give out “C's" or below.
 If a student does not meet 70% of Learning Targets, they receive a “No-credit.”